ET263 Practice Test III

 d) None of the above

-10. What is the maximum deviation permitted for FM broadcasts in the USA?
+11. What deviation corresponds to 100% modulation for FM broadcasts in the USA?

 a) 50 KHz